 - For extra access security, VMware provides separate authentication and role-based access control (RBAC) for the cloud based DR environments.

-- Deep history of backup copies: VMware provides recovery point histories that are minutes, months, even years old to enable organizations to better recover.
+- Deep history of backup copies: VMware provides that are minutes, months, even years old to enable organizations to better recover.
 The deeper retention helps mitigate situations where ransomware has been in the environment for a long time and quick access to older recovery points when forensics or baseline restore selection is desired.

 - SDDC augmentation for use as Isolated Recovery Environments (IRE): VMware Cloud on AWS’s elastic cloud capacity can be used to easily provision greenfield, clean operating environments for use in validation, and later, as recovery.
-These Isolated Recovery Environments can help prevent reinfection during the validation process when administrators need to work with potentially compromised backups.
+These can help prevent reinfection during the validation process when administrators need to work with potentially compromised backups.
 They also buy organizations time, providing a clean recovery site they can rely on in the event of an attack.
 This cloud based recovery site helps while they remediate existing production sites and perform appropriate forensics without having to rush to restore service in an already compromised production site.

 - File and folder-level recovery capabilities: Organizations can use VMware Cloud DR to extract specific files or folders from more recent recovery points as part of the recovery process.
 This extraction can be performed without bringing the associated VM into inventory and powering it on.